-A native of England, Freud is recognized internationally for his achievements as general director of both Houston Grand Opera (2006-11) and Welsh National Opera (1994-2005).
-In both positions he was hailed for spearheading important artistic initiatives, impressive increases in attendance and fundraising, and visionary community-engagement programs to reach diverse new audiences.
+A native of England, Freud is recognized internationally for his achievements as general director of Lyric Opera of Chicago, and previously of both Houston Grand Opera (2006-11) and Welsh National Opera (1994-2005).
+In all three positions he has been hailed for spearheading important artistic initiatives, impressive increases in attendance and fundraising, and visionary community-engagement programs to reach diverse new audiences.

-Former chairman of both OPERA America and Opera Europa, Freud is the only person ever to have served as chairman of both organizations.
+Former chairman of both OPERA America and Opera Europa, Freud is the only person ever to have served as chairman of both organizations (he is currently a member of OPERA America's board of directors).
 He chaired the jury for the BBC Cardiff Singer of the World competition (1995-2005) and was also a board member of the National Opera Studio in London (1994-2005).
 He has served on the juries of numerous international singing competitions.
 Freud was an executive producer for Philips Classics (1992-94), where he managed recording projects for some of the world's leading classical artists.
 He was director of opera planning for Welsh National Opera (1988-92), and was previously company secretary (1984-88).
 Freud began his professional life at London's famous Sadler's Wells Theatre (1980-84), where his duties included those of theater manager and company manager.

 Freud has been made an honorary fellow of Cardiff University (2004) an honorary fellow of the Royal Welsh College of Music and Drama (2005), and an Officer of the Order of the British Empire (OBE), in recognition of his services to music, by Queen Elizabeth II in her 80th Birthday Honors (2006).
 From 2004-05 Freud was the trustee representing both Wales and the performing arts for the U.K.'s National Endowment for Science, Technology and the Arts (NESTA), a $500 million national endowment promoting talent and creativity.